 Rosca de Pascua is a sweet brioche-like bread, shaped into a ring and decorated with pastry cream, nuts, fruits, and even chocolate eggs.
-In Argentina, this cake-like bread is popular on Easter Sunday, though it is a close relative of the New Orleans-style king cake traditionally enjoyed during Mardi Gras in New Orleans, as well as many traditional European loaves of bread made during Easter.
+In Argentina, this cake-like bread is popular on Easter Sunday; it is a close relative of many traditional European loaves of bread made during Easter as well as the New Orleans-style king cake traditionally enjoyed during Mardi Gras in New Orleans.

 You can start this dough in a bread machine to save time, and let it rise in the bread machine until you are ready to shape it (it will rise once more before baking).
-Normally this bread/cake is decorated with pastry cream and cherries before it goes into the oven, but I like to add some fresh pastry cream and the maraschino cherries (and other decorations) after it comes out from the oven.
+Normally this bread-like cake is decorated with pastry cream and cherries before it goes into the oven, but you could add some fresh pastry cream and the maraschino cherries (and other decorations) after it is baked.

 - For the Cake: